 What has J P Systems done recently in the IT healthcare arena?BACK TO TOP

-Our company, J P Systems, Inc., has been consulting in the healthcare IT industry for over ten years, primarily in the United States, and recently in Australia.
-We have helped the Veterans Health Administration (VHA) to model their data.
+Our company, J P Systems, Inc., has been consulting in the healthcare IT industry for over 15 years, primarily in the United States.
+We have helped the Veterans Health Administration (VHA) to model their data and release standard drug terminologies.
 Our experience has taught us the importance of engagement with the Healthcare IT Standards Development Organizations (SDO's).
-In the United States, recent regulations are forcing the SDO's to “harmonize” their standards where they overlap; this was initially met with some resistance and perhaps a bit of confusion as the overall strategy was sorted out.
+In the United States, recent regulations are forcing the SDO's to “harmonize” their standards where they overlap; this was initially met with some resistance and a bit of confusion as the overall strategy was sorted out.
 Nevertheless, the previously-competing SDO's are now actively cooperating to develop a set of complementary standards.

 What is the most difficult challenge facing those who want to implement enterprise wide eHealth solutions?BACK TO TOP

 Arguably the most difficult nut to crack is terminology.
 But recent events are showing great promise.
 SNOMED, which is among the most sophisticated of medical terminologies, used to be a proprietary standard.
 Users had to pay a license fee to use it (more likely, a software vendor paid the fee and passed the cost onto its customers).
 This was a major impediment to SNOMED’s adoption.
 And yet, developing and maintaining such a terminology standard is very expensive proposition – sooner or later someone must foot the bill if the standard is going to be robust enough to be useful.
-This issue was recently solved when SNOMED’s owners, the College of American Pathologists (CAP) decided to create an International Health Terminology Standards Development Organization (IHTSDO) and transfer the intellectual property rights of SNOMED to IHTSDO.
-IHTSDO now licenses the right to use SNOMED to National Governments – each government pays an annual license to IHTSDO, which allows any citizen of that country to use the terminology free of charge.
+This issue was solved when SNOMED’s owners, the College of American Pathologists (CAP), decided to create the International Health Terminology Standards Development Organization (IHTSDO) and transfer the intellectual property rights of SNOMED to IHTSDO.
+IHTSDO licensed the right to use SNOMED to national governments such that each government paid an annual license fee to IHTSDO.
+This allows any citizen of that country to use the terminology free of charge.
 This approach removes the burden of licensing fees that have been hindering the uptake of standardized terminologies, while still providing the funding needed to support the on going efforts of the clinicians involved in building the terminology system.
+IHTSDO renamed itself to SNOMED International.